gatling/gatling/src/docs/content/reference/install/cloud/private-locations/network/index.md

 * 51.44.121.66
 * 52.47.87.192

-## Configuring a Reverse Proxy
+## Configuring a Forward Proxy

-This section describes how to have all the outbound requests from Gatling Enterprise components go through a reverse proxy or an API gateway.
+This section describes how to have all the outbound requests from Gatling Enterprise components go through a forward proxy or an API gateway.

-### Reverse Proxy for the Control Plane
+### Forward Proxy for the Control Plane

-The Control Plane configuration supports the setup of a reverse proxy.
+The Control Plane configuration supports the setup of a forward proxy.

 {{< alert info >}}
 When configuring the proxy, you must ensure it rewrites the `Host` header to `api.gatling.io` and forwards all other headers.